 Though the best way to see the sights of Bruges is on foot one can also rent a bike and enjoy the ride or take a relaxed horse carriage ride through the heart of the city of Bruges under the guided tour of the carriage driver.

-Usually, people tend to combine Bruges with Ghent yet another enchanting town in Belgium but Bruges deserves a full day at leisure to completely enjoy it.
+Usually, people tend to combine Bruges with Ghent on a day trip from Brussels but we believe Bruges deserves a full day at leisure to completely enjoy it.

 Have you been to Bruges?
 Do share with us your experience in comments.